Erik Buell: FUELL e-vehicle partnership

-It was announced in 2019 that Buell has partnered with French financiers via a successful Indiegogo campaign to form a new Electric Vehicle company Called "Fuell".
+It was announced in 2019 that Buell has partnered with French financiers via an Indiegogo campaign to form an Electric Vehicle company called "Fuell".
 This new company will offer an electric bicycle called the "Flluid" and motorcycle called the "Fllow".
 The Fllow is touted to have an urban ride range up to 150 miles, fast charge time under 30 minutes, and the acceleration of a superbike with a curb weight of only 400 lbs.
-The Flluid bicycle was released in 2019 and the companies' Fllow motorcycle will be available in 2020.
+Fuell filed for chapter 7 bankruptcy on October 16, 2024.

 Honors

 In 2002, Buell was inducted into the AMA Motorcycle Hall of Fame.

 The very first (prototype) RW750 eventually found its fate as pieces in Erik's barn workshop, as is common for development machines.
 In 1998, a group of long-time Buell employees and supporters worked in secret to reassemble this bike using as many original pieces as they could find, hand crafting any missing pieces to bring it as close as possible to its 1983 racing condition.
 A new Buell 850 cc engine out of a D-sports racing car was used as the powerplant.
 The rebuilt bike was given to Erik Buell at the 1998 Race of Champions event, as a complete surprise to him.

 The September 2011 issue of Motorcyclist magazine named Erik Buell the 2011 Motorcyclist Of The Year.